abhijit-c/LatinTranslations/Ovid/src/letter1.md

 sic mea perpetuos curarum pectora morsus, fine quibus nullo conficiantur, habent.
 ```

+Just as a decaying ship is eaten up by a hidden worm, just as the wave of the
+salty sea hollows rocks, just as a sword that has been laid aside is gnawed by
+scaly rust, just as a stored book is nibbled by the mouth of the bookworm, my
+heart suffers from the permanent bites of my sorrows by which it is worn out
+with no end.

 ```
 nec prius hi mentem stimuli, quam vita relinquet, quique dolet, citius quam dolor ipse cadet.
 ```

+- nor

+And these stings will not leave my mind before life leaves it, and the one who
+suffers will die sooner than the pain itself.

 ```
 hoc mihi si superi, quorum sumus omnia, credent, forsitan exigua dignus habebor ope, inque locum Scythico vacuum mutabor ab arcu. plus isto, duri, si precer, oris ero.
 ```

+If the gods above, on whom we depend entirely, will believe me in this, maybe
+I shall be considered worthy of some minimal assistance, and I shall be sent to
+a place which is free from the Scythian bow.
+Should I ask for more than this, I shall be shameless.